Speaking With Dr Leigh Vanderloo Of ParticipACTION On The Benefits of Physical Activity

 What is one message you’d want to give someone with a disability, thinking about integrating more physical activity into their lives?

-Track your progress (or have someone help you) so you can see all the great work you’re doing and can look back on your accomplishments.
+Track your progress (or have someone help you) so you can see all the great work you’re doing and look back on your accomplishments.
 It’s important to celebrate the “wins” no matter how small.

-If motivation is lacking, try establishing some sort of buddy system with a friend, a family member or a support worker – this will not only help with your accountability but can also be a fun way to sneak in some extra physical activity while visiting with loved ones.
+If motivation is lacking, try establishing some sort of buddy system with a friend, a family member, or a support worker – this will not only help with your accountability but can also be a fun way to sneak in some extra physical activity while visiting with loved ones.

 But most importantly (and often overlooked!), choose an activity you enjoy!
-If you’re not having fun and viewing the activity more like a chore, the less likely you are to repeat the behaviour.
+If you’re not having fun and viewing the activity more like a chore, the less likely you are to repeat the behavior.
 And when it comes to physical activity, we want you to “repeat it” daily.